shawnjzlee/cloud9-docker/README.md

 Cloud9 v3 Dockerfile
 =============

+This is a fork of [kdelfour/cloud9-docker](https://registry.hub.docker.com/u/kdelfour/cloud9-docker).
+Many thanks to kdelfour for making this lightweight docker image of Cloud9.
+It uses only around ~110MB when idle. ;)
-This repository contains Dockerfile of Cloud9 IDE for Docker's automated build published to the public Docker Hub Registry.
+This repo contains some of my modification to make the cloud9-docker more flexibility.

 # Base Docker Image
 [kdelfour/supervisor-docker](https://registry.hub.docker.com/u/kdelfour/supervisor-docker/)